Talking to your child about tragedy: Six tips for the autism community

 Thanks so much for your question.
 I think many of our families face similar challenges.
 Deliberate acts of violence that hurt innocent people are frightening to all of us.
 Children will look to adults for information and guidance on how to react.
 Families can help children cope by establishing a sense of safety and security.

 Individuals with ASD tend to be inquisitive, seeking to learn more about topics they are interested in.
 And while some individuals with ASD may choose their favorite sitcom over the evening news, chances are they will still be exposed to some information.
-Below are some suggestions to help in processing information about the tragedy for various groups along the spectrum:
+Below are some suggestions to help in processing information about the tragedy for various groups along the spectrum.

-1. Talk to your children FIRST, when possible.
+Talk to your children first, when possible

 It’s important that you identify what they know about the tragic events.
 If asking them direct questions are difficult then listen and observe, so that you can use that as a foundation for discussion.